 When you first contract an STD, your body needs time to recognize and produce antibodies to the disease.
 During this time period, known as the incubation period, you may not experience any symptoms.

 If you test for an STD too early and the incubation period is not over yet, you may test negative for the disease even if you do have it.

 In addition, even after the incubation period has passed, there are some STDs that can take months or years to produce symptoms.

 Since most STD tests use antibodies (not symptoms) as a marker of disease status, having symptoms is not necessarily a reliable marker of infection.
 That’s why it’s important to test for any STDs you think you may have encountered — even if you don’t have symptoms.

 Every STD has its own incubation period.
 For some STDs, the body begins to produce antibodies and symptoms in as little as a few days.
 For others, it can take weeks or months for symptoms to appear.
-Here are the ranges of incubation periods for some of the most common STDs.
+Here are the ranges of

 |hepatitis B||8–22 weeks|